Suyogd9/Suyogd9.github.io/_posts/2022-10-12-Exploratory Data Analysis-Food Nutrients Analysis.md

   - After plotting scatter plot for proteins vs carohydrates, we could see that there is **no real pattern** to be observed here.
 A few points may indicate increase in either one is an increase in the other but over all protein stays low no matter how the carbohydrates varies.

-## Most difficult part of the logic and programming..
+## Most difficult part of the logic and programming.

 In this project, we were required to select one API from a list of **5** APIs.
 As a food enthusiast, my first choice was unquestionably a food API.
 However, when I attempted to explore the API, I discovered that it was a very complex API with **lists of lists** being returned for certain API calls.
 It was extremely difficult to